-Support and Protect
+Support and protect

-Complex Safeguarding
+Complex safeguarding

 The link between exploitation and serious violence is recognised in Manchester.
-Manchester's Complex Safeguarding Hub supports young people at risk or being exploited, and delivers bespoke interventions based on principles of trusted relationships and trauma informed interventions.
-The team works closely with multi agency partners to develop effective, joined up safety plans for young people and to support young people realise their aspirations and achieve positive outcomes.
+The city's Complex Safeguarding Hub supports young people at risk of being exploited, and delivers bespoke interventions based on principles of trusted relationships and trauma-informed interventions.
+The team works closely with multi-agency partners to develop effective, joined-up safety plans for young people and to support young people to realise their aspirations and achieve positive outcomes.